bharathkumaarr/Animations/Projects/hover-animation/README.md

-new: lerp functionality in gsap & clamping in gsap
+new: lerp functionality in gsap & mapRange in gsap